Pathgather/glob-intersection/README.md

 ## Caveats

 Full compatability with Bash or other globbing libraries was not a design goal.
 In a lot of ways this library is more permissive.
 For example, `*` will match dotfiles and `**` will simply match any character, so a pattern like `**cd` will intersect with `/abcd` while the glob match itself would fail.

-Similarly, `{a}` is treated the same as `a` while the glob would match literal brackets with `a` inside.
-For these reasons, you should not rely on `glob-intersection` to determine if a filename matches and instead pass the output to a glob matching library.
+Please see the tests for more examples.

 Supported glob features:

-  1. `*` matches any non `/` character or nothing
+  1. `*` matches any number of non `/` character
-  2. `**` matches any character or nothing
+  2. `**` matches any number of characters
   3. `?` maches exactly one non `/` character
   4. `{a,b}` matches either `a` or `b` and brackets can be nested